-Structure will often attract up

-Examiners are looking for a ste planned structure.

-Too many characters, too much action or direct speech are all indicators of poor planning skills.

-Simple stories tend to be most suited to clear planning and will attract more marks.

-The examiner will consider the overall structure at the end of the story and their general impression will result in a mark.
+- Structure will often attract up - Examiners are looking for a ste planned structure. - Too many characters, too much action or direct speech are all indicators of poor planning skills. - Simple stories tend to be most suited to clear planning and will attract more marks. - The examiner will consider the overall structure at the end of the story and their general impression will result in a mark.

+their own marking criteria,

+iners will be considering.